jackyes/GoLiveTracking/README.md

 ## Usage
 Once the application is running, navigate to the web interface by visiting http://localhost:8080 in your web browser.
+!!!An Android dedicated app is coming soon!!!
 Use an app like OsmAnd (or a simple HTTP Get) to send data to the server:

 ## Adding GPS coordinates: